wtsia/Blog-Site/roverblog/content/posts/Python.md

 - ` i = 5 `
     - an object is created, `i` of class `int`.
 Use `help(int)` for a detailed explanation.
 - class: can have methods
+- functionality is usable when applied to an object of 'subject' class
+    - i.e. `append` method for `list` class
+        - `mylist.append('an item')`
+- fields: variables defined for use with respect to that class